 In order to design for maximum energy efficiency, all components of the server must be considered and measured for their contribution to power consumption and power dissipation (in the case of fans and air flow controllers) and the server design must be must have a repeatable, deterministic methodology for measuring maximum power consumed.
-For this embodiment, Total Design Power (TDP) which represents the maximum power a server will consume under full computational load will be considered as the measure of energy efficiency.
-For this embodiment, the methodology described will be referred to as “TDP Methodology.
+For this embodiment, both Idle Power Consumption IPC) and Total Design Power (TDP), which represents the maximum power a server will consume under full computational load, will be considered as the measure of energy efficiency.
+IPC represents the power consumed by the device when it is powered up and ready, but has negligible computational load (idle).
 TDP is important to server customers because it allows a well-engineered design of the power distribution infrastructure and the HVAC provisioning in order to have a smooth running data center and high reliability and availability of the services the server is intended to provide.
+IPC is important because most servers spend 80-90% of their existence in the idle state.
 Accurate measurements of the TDP of a server are currently difficult to find specified on standard servers.
-All servers will require varying amounts of power depending on the instantaneous load on the computational components as well as on the power supply and cooling system and their TDP follows a curve such as shown in Figure 1.
-As can be seen as load increases, so does the total power consumed by all server components.
+All servers will require varying amounts of power depending on the instantaneous load on the computational components as well as on the power supply and cooling system, and their power consumption follows a curve such as shown in Figure 1/coventional.
+As can be seen as load increases, so does the power consumed by the server.
 Once the components are fully loaded, all electrical components in the server will be theoretically operating at their maximum and TDP can then be measured.
 Figure 2 shows the TDP curves for servers designed under a standard methodology exhibit TDP curves similar to curve TDP1 whereas servers designed under the art of this invention will exhibit TDP curves similar to TDP2 where the maximum power is substantially lower and reached earlier in the load cycle.
 [Andy- did I understand this correctly?]
+Nope